ab2gbl/ab2gbl/README.md

 ###

-<p align="left">I'm Abdessami Guebli from Algeria / Bouira, Data Science and Artificial Intelligence Student <br>- 🔭 I’m tryna start working as freelancer this year<br>- 📚 I'm currently learning AI at the  university of Constantine 2 <br>- ⚡ In my free time I play games and CTFs</p>
+<p align="left">I'm Ayoub Guebli from Algeria / Bouira, a Data Science and Artificial Intelligence developer.
+<br>- 🎓 Master's graduate in Data Science and AI.
+<br>- 🎓 Bachelor's in Software Engineering.
+<br>- 💻 Experienced Fullstack Developer, actively **seeking new opportunities**.
+<br>- 🚀 **Open to work** and ready to contribute to innovative projects.</p>

 ###